 The overall goals of EU's Radio Spectrum Policy are to coordinate the use of the radio spectrum across the Union, increase the availability and efficient use of the spectrum, and provide relevant information on spectrum usage to help those endeavours.

-Three main goals
+Three main goals of radio spectrum policy

 At the European level radio spectrum policy has three overall goals:

-- Harmonising the use of radio spectrum
+- Harmonising the use of radio spectrum;

-- Working towards more efficient use of spectrum
+- Working towards more efficient use of spectrum;

 - Improving the availability of information about the current use, future plans for use and availability of spectrum.